Q: Are Amazon EBS volume and snapshot ID lengths changing in 2016?

 You can find snapshots that are shared with you by selecting Private Snapshots from the list in the Snapshots section of the AWS Management Console.
 This section lists both snapshots that you own and snapshots that are shared with you.

 Q: How can I find which Amazon EBS snapshots are shared globally?

 You can find snapshots that are shared globally by selecting Public Snapshots from the list in the Snapshots section of the AWS Management Console.

-Q: How can I find a list of Amazon public data sets?
+Q: How can I find a list of Amazon public datasets stored in Amazon EBS Snapshots?